A secluded spot in stunning surroundings awaits you here.

 What Is Sa Calobra and Torrent de Pareis? #

-One of the more isolated places in a small village in the Escorca Municipality on the northwest coast of Mallorca, Sa Calobra has one designated beach but you’ll actually find two small beaches to enjoy, each with grainy sand.
+One of the more isolated places on the northwest coast of Mallorca, Sa Calobra is a small village in the Escorca Municipality.
+This place has one designated beach but you’ll actually find two small beaches to enjoy, each with grainy sand.
 The “unofficial” beach sits in front of the small village tucked into the bay Sa Calobra.
 The official beach stretches between the cliffs at the point where the canyon Torrent de Pareis reaches the sea.

 Getting to Escorca Municipality #